 One needs to look at all the above criteria in order to decide on which party to use when buying shares.
 Different providers have different strengths and weaknesses.
 You need to choose the provider that is best for your specific circumstances.

 Generally speaking, a company that provides a higher level of services such as up-to-date market research and information will be more expensive than one that does not.

 So if you would rather go and research a company via your own means as opposed to using your platform’s market research, there is no point paying the higher costs associated with the more expensive but greater market research broker.

 There are a number of online stock brokers to choose from.
 Some of the most popular online share dealing platforms in the UK are: (in no particular order)

 Let’s take a look look at some of the share dealing platforms that really stand out from the above list.

 Freetrade – This is my favourite online stockbroker right now, and the one I would recommend to beginners starting out.
 You can check out my full Freetrade review here.
 It is a commission fee-free platform.
 This means investors using Freetrade are able to buy and sell shares for ZERO dealing charges.

 Advantages of Freetrade:

-- Low cost – The biggest advantage is free dealing offering.
+- Low cost – The biggest advantage is the free dealing offering.
 Not having to pay commission for buying or selling shares will save a lot of money and enhance returns.